tommywalsh/csotp/README.md

 ## Why not use a purpose-built car stereo?

 Because they are very expensive.
-And, the UIs are absolutely terrible -- not just hard to use, but actually dangerous to use!
+And, the UIs are absolutely terrible -- not just annoying to use, but actually dangerous to use while driving!

 ## Why use Android?